linsenc/hubwaydemand/README.md

 2) Classification

-    We would like to predict if a bike station will be empty in the next 15 minutes, and if a bike station will be full in the next 15 minutes.
+    We would like to predict if a bike station will be empty in the next 15 minutes, and also, if a bike station will be full in the next 15 minutes.
 Both problems are binary classification problems.
 We build several models:

     SVM with Gaussian Kernel